Showing posts with label hippie. Show all posts

 Plenty To Write About

-“Have you thought of writing your memoir?”
-Several people who have watched my life unfold have put this question to me.
+“Have you thought of writing a memoir?”
+Several people who have watched my life unfold have asked this question.
 There is plenty to write about.
-I could make a book out of just the year 2008, when I traveled around the world and lived in nineteen countries.
+A book could be made from just the year 2008, when I traveled around the world and lived in nineteen countries.

-It strikes me that there has been so much contrast in my life.
+There has been so much contrast in my life.
 I come from a family of contradictions.
 My father is the product of an upper-class southern household, and went on to the highest echelons of education and career.
-My mother’s history involves broken childhood homes, poverty, and little education after high school.
+Mother’s history involves broken childhood homes, poverty, and little education after high school.
 The two conceived five children in eight years.
 I am the first-born.
-From this crowded scenario, I have found that in adult life, I prefer solitude, or at least anonymity in crowded places.
+From this crowded scenario, in adult life, I prefer solitude, or at least anonymity in crowded places.

 A question I am pondering is how truthful to be in divulging my life story.
 Do I describe growing up in a household without religion and my teenage years as a hippie?
 Do I tell of my first sexual experience that happened to be with my girlfriend and her girlfriend both?
 Do I include my times in jail?
 Hitchhiking experiences from coast to coast?
 Religious conversion to the Baha'i Faith is easy to tell, but not so easy is my subsequent mental breakdown and three days in a psycho ward.
-This was after graduating Art College and driving across the USA in my car with four other Baha’ís, visiting Indian reservations and transfixed by conversations about extra-terrestrials, the Urantia book, and Baha’i writings.
-Do I tell of visions I have had in prayer—of vibrating light coming through walls and then entering my body and causing me to smell roses?
+This was after graduating Art College and driving across the USA in a car with four other Baha’ís, visiting Indian reservations and transfixed by conversations about extra-terrestrials, the Urantia book, and Baha’i writings.
+Do I tell of visions in prayer—of vibrating light coming through walls and entering my body, causing me to smell roses?

 The common advise in writing a memoir is to follow a time line moving forward.
 Another encouragement is to “go deep” in the emotional experiences, and to write what is hard to write.
 It is said that those parts can be what readers remember and value most because they reveal inner struggle.
-Especially, reveal changes in life . . . and for this I have had plenty to speak of.
+Especially, reveal changes in life . . . and for this there have been many to share.